skw32/DefectCorrectionsNotebook/README.md

 To-do:

-- Add option for FNV alignment step with planar av or atom centres
-- Add option for LZ Ecor
+- Integration with pylada-defects for LZ icc calculations
-- Add tests for LZ Ecor, pa steps and new functions
+- Add tests for LZ Ecor, new pa steps and new functions
 - Finish writing paper.md (with sample outputs)
-- Compare workflow results to Tong's defects processed by hand

 # DefectCorrectionsNotebook: Overview